revbayes/revbayes.github.io/tutorials/chromo/index.md

 The Chromosome Evolution Model
 ------------------------------

-We’ll use exponential priors with prior mean 0.1 to model the rates of polyploidy and dysploidy events along the branches of the phylogeny.
+We'll use exponential priors with prior mean 0.1 to model the rates of polyploidy and dysploidy events along the branches of the phylogeny.
 `gamma` is the rate of chromosome gains, `delta` is the rate of chromosome losses, and `rho` is the rate of polyploidization.